reservoirgenomics/resgen-python/docs/getting_started.rst

     sync_remote=False, filetype="cooler", assembly="mm10"
   )

-If the passed in dataset is a url, then it will first be downloaded and then added to the project.
+If the passed in dataset is a url and ``sync_remote`` is set to ``True``, then it will first be downloaded and then added to the project.
 This may take some time during which the dataset will appear to be there but actually be incomplete.
+If ``sync_remote`` is set to false, the dataset will be added as a remote dataset.

 Updating metadata
 ^^^^^^^^^^^^^^^^^